-CHE5B08 PHYSICAL CHEMISTRY - II L Т Р С 3 0 0 3 Objective (s) To familiarise the students with the concept and photochemistry and to familiarize molecular spectroscopy and phase equilibrium. kinetic applio - lysis of Course outco ome (s) CO1 To apply the concept of kinetics, catalysis and photochemistry to various chemical and physical processes.
-CO2 To characterise different molecules using spectral methods.
-CO3 To understand various phase transitions and its app olicati ons.
+CHE5B08 PHYSICAL CHEMISTRY - II L Т Р С 3 0 0 3 Objective (s) To make the student understand the concept of of kine etics, c atalysis and photochemistry and to familiarize the applications of molecular spectroscopy and phase equilibrium.
+Course outc ome (s) CO1 To apply the concept of kinetics, catalysis and p hotoc hemistr y to va rious chemical and physical processes CO2 To characterize different molecules using spectral methods CO3 To understand various phase transitions and its app olicati ons first and nth order reactions)].